Duty of Care – Protecting your workers and expats overseas

 Brittany currently works as the Senior Manager at GardaWorld’s Crisis Response Division where she is responsible for kidnap for ransom response, operational support, intelligence gathering, travel security and business development.
 Prior to joining GardaWorld, Brittany was a threat intelligence analyst at Bank of America Merrill Lynch.
 Brittany also previously worked with the World Bank in East Africa, as a risk consultant and Asia business development manager for AKE Group and as an underwriter with AIG in NYC and Hong Kong.
 She has worked as a consultant for the Overseas Development Institute, the International Institute for Strategic Studies and for the Office of the Prime Minister of Uganda.
 Brittany has spoken on security issues at events in Kenya, Korea, Japan, Germany, the United Kingdom and the United States.
 Her professional analysis on security and kidnap for ransom has been published in The Korea Times, The Japan Times, The South China Morning Post, The Australian and The Pioneer among others.
 She has an MA and an MSc in International Relations from the University of St Andrews and the London School of Economics (LSE) respectively.
 Brittany sits on the London executive committee for the US Overseas Security Advisory Council (OSAC) and is a Fellow at the Project for the Study of the 21st Century.

 When families experience traumatic situations, it is not uncommon for their lives to unravel.
-My great passion is ensuring support and practical guidance to those families going through this experience.
-I help companies prepare to support their employees and families during these difficult times.
+My great passion is ensuring that companies provide appropriate support and practical guidance to those families going through this experience.

 I am a former UK Police Officer, with twenty years service.
 For the majority of this time, I was a trained Family Liaison Officer and Coordinator, working on a range of different deployments including fatal helicopter crashes, kidnappings in sub-Sahara Africa, terrorist attacks, and murders and deaths of expatriates.